everymind/everymind.github.io/_projects/intro_SurpriseIntelligence.md

 **Many additional thanks to**

-The Kampff Lab for continuous and unflagging support and enthusiasm;
+The EveryMind Team for continuous and unflagging support and enthusiasm;

 Helen Fitzgerald (Sea Life Brighton) for granting approval to host this exhibit at Sea Life Brighton;